greatinstest/greatins/README.md

 I decided to deply it here on Heroku, so you can test it right away.

-The source code in repository, is exactly the same code which runs this Heroku app.
+The source code in repository, is exactly the same code which runs on Heroku app.